 To encourage a healthy lifestyle and active management of your health, eligible preventive care services, such as routine physicals and well-woman exams, are covered at 100%.
 Some preventive care prescriptions will also be covered at 100%.
 All other services (including prescription drugs) are subject to the deductible before the Plan pays a portion of the cost.
 Once you meet the deductible, you and the Plan share the costs of your care (coinsurance).

-If you enroll in the HDHP, you will have the opportunity to open a Health Savings Account (HSA).
+If you enroll in the HDHP during 2017 Annual Enrollment, a Health Savings Account (HSA) will automatically be opened for you.
 The HSA is essentially a bank account that allows you to save and pay for eligible health care expenses.
 Depending on your annual salary, NYU may contribute to your HSA on your behalf!
 You own your HSA and the account balance rolls over year-to-year.
 The "use-it-or-lose-it" rule that applies to Flexible Spending Accounts does not apply to HSAs.
 HSA funds can be used to pay for services until you meet your deductible, pay coinsurance amounts after you meet your deductible, or you can save your HSA balance, letting the balance grow tax-free and using it for future health care expenses.

 For more detailed information about HDHP with HSA at NYU, visit these pages – Deductibles and Levels of Coverage, The HSA Component, and Decision Support Tools – accessible at the top of this page.
 A comprehensive video is also available to view, below.
 Additionally, during Annual Enrollment, you will have access to robust Decision Support Tools in the Benefits Resource Center.